knight0owlss/Vehicle_cut_in_Detection/Vehicle cut-in Detection/README.md

 3. Cut-in detection
 4. Speed estimation

-link to the original video: ~~https://youtu.be/PSf09R3D7Lo~~ | [updated gdrive link](https://drive.google.com/file/d/1G0e-Jz8b24az4Dwpyus9ln0c3jfaYt2V/view?usp=sharing)

-link to the ouput video: [gdrive link](https://drive.google.com/open?id=1Zci9i13Voo9KMhJQyygoZ-kYAVFiaoVQ)

-Note that there are 4 locations in the video and so the code(4 IFs), you can delete 3 and edit the first one according to your need.

 ### Speed Detection:
 This is an interesting project, mainly due to camera shaking(maybe due to wind or whaterver the reason may be!).
 This camera shake results into frame flickering.
 Which means we can not use traditional pixel distance travelled to Km/h mapping because as each frame flickers, the centroid of the bounding box also flickers arbitrarily.
 Hence I tried this new method: <b> SPEED BETWEEN TWO LINES</b>